 How to improve digestion?

+Now as you know how long does it take to digest food, ou should look for ways to improve it.
 You can improve your digestion by following multiple ways.
 The processes are simple and easy to follow.
 Hence, you will face no problem in following the ways and enhancing your digestion.
 So, you can follow the following steps to improve digestion and prevent diarrhea and constipation.

 Eat a well-balanced diet.